AxonIQ/axon-server-plugin-api/README.md

 On sending snapshots to a client, Axon Server executes all _SnapshotReadInterceptor_ instances.

+### Event transformers

-## Building interceptors
+### Building extensions

-To add interceptors in Axon Server, create an OSGi module that contains the interceptor implementations.
-You can add all interceptors in a single module, or you can define multiple modules, each containing some interceptors.
+To add extensions in Axon Server, create an OSGi module that contains the extension implementations.
+You can add all extensions in a single module, or you can define multiple modules, each containing some interceptors.

 The implementation of the OSGi module must contain an _BundleActivator_ class, that makes the interceptors available in the OSGi container.